jarvisdreams9/cfn-samples/readme.md

   * **Scenario** Create an S3 bucket to host production application APK.
 Every time the bucket is updated ensure the APK is accessible, has the right content length and content type, and ensure the bucket has encryption enabled.

 To work with this scenario we introduce a new property called __SkipPhase2ForEvents__ which disables Validations for Create and Delete phase.
 This is because when bucket is created we do not have the production APK available yet to verify its content.
-(The demo template however introduces a CFNX resource to upload the s3 production apk with wrong content type for demo purposes)
+(The demo template however introduces a CFNX generic resource to upload the s3 production apk with wrong content type for demo purposes)

 ```YAML
 MyS3Bucket: